How has sports massage in NYC benefited our clients?

 Are you a movement professional?
 Do you prioritize physical activities?
 This blog is for you!
 Meghan Krupka explains the ways sports massage in NYC can help athletes of all kinds.

 Competitive athlete?
 Weekend warrior?
 Recreational fitness enthusiast?
 At Bodyworks DW, we work with a wide variety of active individuals.
 Our therapists provide custom-designed sports massage sessions focused on helping you maximize your activity enjoyment.
 This can include sessions for injury recovery, injury prevention, tune-ups and maintenance.
 Sports massage in NYC for active people and athletes is hardly a luxury – it’s an investment!

-Sports massage provides targeted, therapeutic treatment tailored to the biomechanical and physical needs of the athlete.
+Sports massage for athletes provides targeted, therapeutic treatment tailored to the biomechanics and physical needs of the athlete.
 In other words, it’s not going to be like your typical fluff n’ buff spa massage 😉 You’re going to be moving around a bit for analysis.
 You and your therapist will be working together on increasing range of motion and unwinding injuries.
 And you’re going to get some homework!

-Curious how a sports massage in NYC might work for you?
+Curious how a sports massage for athletes in NYC might work for you?
 We’ve taken some of our most common client-athlete cases and given you a run-down of how a sports massage could benefit each one.
 Keep reading more to dive in!